Cholmes24/JID-0338/README.md

     * If the user assigns a point to one competitor and no points to the other competitor, the page correctly refreshes.

-    * Tokens are now correctly checked before allowing the user to change score.
-Allows system to track current users.<br/><br/>
+    * Tokens are now correctly checked before allowing the user to change score.<br/><br/>